Why Are More Men Dying From Skin Cancer Than Women?

 First, let's tackle what skin cancer is exactly.
 It may sound like it's one uniform type of cancer, but in fact, there are 3 types: basal cell carcinoma, squamous cell carcinoma, and melanoma.

-The symptoms of each type of skin cancer will present slightly differently.
+Cancerous cells develop differently, so the symptoms of each type of skin cancer will present slightly differently.
 However, a glaring red flag is when your skin experiences odd changes, such as lumps, lopsided moles and crusty scabs.

 How Is Skin Cancer Diagnosed?